notanumber-sys/Effects-of-Design-Space-Discretization/README.md

 1. Make sure that all requirements are met.
 2. Clone this repository.
 3. Download [IDeSyDe](https://github.com/forsyde/IDeSyDe) 0.5.x, chose the correct version depending on your OS.
-4. Extract IDeSyDe into the root directory of the repository.
+4. Extract IDeSyDe into the `experiments`-directory.
 This should add two directories: emodules and imodules; and the platform dependent IDeSyDe entry point.
+5. (for Windows) change the name of the IDeSyDe entry point in `run.sh`, *i.e.,* change `"idesyde"` to `"idesyde.exe"` on line 16.

 ## Usage
 Each experiment is identified by a unique identifier.
 An experiment is defined by a directory named `in_case_<identifier>`.
 This directory should contain a configuration file called `config` with the following format: